intuit/sdbport/README.md

     sdbport import -k $AWS_ACCESS_KEY_ID -s $AWS_SECRET_ACCESS_KEY -r us-east-1 -n sample -i /tmp/dump.sdbport

-## Exporting/Importing to/from multiple accounts.
+## Exporting and Importing from multiple accounts.

 You can specify your credentials on the command line, however it is best to add them to a configuration file.